HuttleyLab/DiverseSeq/README.md

   -F, --force_overwrite    Overwrite existing file if it exists -m, --moltype [dna|rna]  Molecular type of sequences, defaults to DNA
                            [default: dna]
-  --help                   Show this message and exit.
+  -L, --limit INTEGER      number of sequences to process --help                   Show this message and exit.

 ```